developersthought/developersthought/README.md

 # Developers Thought

-- A initiative to make technology as simple as possible.
+- An initiative to make understanding of technology as simple as possible.
 - As part of this initiative I teach the following technologies in the simplest possible manner:
   - Go
   - DevOps tools